 Shwedagon Pagoda is the most sacred Buddhist pagoda in all of Myanmar.
 The Pagoda itself is covered with 27 tons of gold.
 It´s believed that Shwedagon holds eight hairs from Gautama Buddha as well as relics of three former Buddhas.

-The legend of the Shwedagon Pagoda begins with two Burmese merchant brothers who is said to have met the Buddha himself.
+The legend of the Shwedagon Pagoda begins with two Burmese merchant brothers who are said to have met the Buddha himself.
 The Buddha gave them eight of his hairs to be enshrined in Burma.

 Sümela is a 1,600-year-old ancient Orthodox monastery in far eastern Turkey.

 Sumela Monastery was abandoned in 1923, following forced population exchanges between Greece and Turkey.

 The departing monks were not allowed to take anything with them, so they buried Sumela’s famous icon under the floor of the monastery’s St. Barbara chapel.

 Today Sumela Monastery is, unfortunately, no more than a tourist attraction these days.

 The Lotus Temple in New Delhi is the mother temple of the Indian Subcontinent.
 It was created to be a place of worship for all faiths and religions.

 The world-famous Lotus temple is made of pure marble and is shaped like the lotus flower.